mridul037/tech-blog/blog/Fastest_pyloop.md

 `
 numpy is primarily written in c hence faster than python function's`

-But there one more faster way or we can say the fastest way to loop in python
+But there is one more faster way or we can say the fastest way to loop in python

 ---